-The current era
+The new era

 Need a speaker or presenter?
 Contact me at 314-240-5034 or Ruth@writerruth.com!
+I can provide insights on a wide range of topics relevant to all aspects of the publishing world.

 Want to learn?
 Watch this space for new online and in-person presentations in upcoming months.